microsoftgraph/microsoft-graph-docs/content/get-started/ruby.md

-﻿# Get started with the Microsoft Graph in a Ruby on Rails app
+# Get started with Microsoft Graph in a Ruby on Rails app

 This article describes the tasks required to get an access token from the v2.0 authentication endpoint and call Microsoft Graph.
 It walks you through building the [Microsoft Graph Ruby on Rails Connect Sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) and explains the main concepts that you implement to use the Microsoft Graph.
 The article also describes how to access Microsoft Graph by using direct REST calls.

 > **Important:** While the v2.0 authentication endpoint supports users authenticating with work or school accounts as well as personal accounts, it does not support [conditional access device policies](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/).
-Because of this, if your app requires enterprise authentication (that is, using work or school accounts), it is strongly recommended you use Azure AD authentication.
+Because of this, if your app requires enterprise authentication (that is, using work or school accounts), we recommedn that you use Azure AD authentication.

 > For detailed instructions on how to build this same sample using Azure AD as the authentication provider, see [Call Microsoft Graph in a Ruby app](../enterprise/ruby.md).

-This is the app you'll create.
+The followig image shows the app you'll create.

 ![Microsoft Ruby on Rails Connect sample screenshot](./images/Microsoft-Graph-Ruby-Connect-UI.png)

-**Don't feel like building an app?** Get up and running fast using the [Quick Start](http://dev.office.com/getting-started/office365apis), or download the [Ruby REST Connect sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) that this walkthrough is based on.
+**Don't feel like building an app?** Use the [Microsoft Graph Quick Start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast, or download the [Ruby REST Connect sample](https://github.com/microsoftgraph/ruby-connect-rest-sample) that this article is based on.

 ## Prerequisites

-To follow along with this walkthrough, you'll need:
+To get started, you'll need:

 - Ruby 2.1 to run the sample on a development server.
 - Rails framework (the sample has been tested on Rails 4.2).